 Except for Teaching Writing: Theory and Practice (ENGL 328), the Professional Writing Capstone (ENGL 441), Senior Seminar in Literature (ENGL 491), and Independent Research (ENGL 496), English courses are ordinarily open to all qualified students regardless of their major.
 Advanced Writing (ENGL 241) is a prerequisite for all advanced writing courses.
-Students majoring in English must complete Foundations Seminar I (ENGL 200) and Foundations Seminar II (201) prior to enrolling in 300- and 400-level literature courses.
-Students majoring in Professional Writing must complete either Foundations Seminar I (ENGL 200) or Foundations Seminar II (ENGL 201) prior to enrolling in 300- and 400-level literature courses.
+Students majoring in English must complete Foundations Seminar (ENGL 200) prior to enrolling in 300- and 400-level literature courses.
+Students majoring in Professional Writing must complete Foundations Seminar (ENGL 200) prior to enrolling in 300- and 400-level literature courses.